ilayda-topuz/DIREplus/README.md

 ```

 ## Acknowledgments
 These codes are modified version of the combination of [DIRE](https://github.com/ZhendongWang6/DIRE) and [MDT](https://github.com/sail-sg/MDT).
+Thanks!